 Because of many things, Lindenhurst is a great place for families with children to consider.
 First of all, many other families with children live here, making Lindenhurst a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Lindenhurst has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lindenhurst’s overall crime rate is lower than average for the country.

-One of the nice things about Lindenhurst is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Lindenhurst is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Lindenhurst citizens is substantially higher than the typical US community, as 31.38% of adults in Lindenhurst have at least a bachelor's degree.
+The overall education level of Lindenhurst citizens is substantially higher than the typical US community, as 31.38% of adults in Lindenhurst have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Lindenhurst in 2022 was $47,952, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $191,808 for a family of four.